onnx/onnx/docs/OpsetVersionConverter.md

 Implementing Adapters

-You can implement a new adapter by subclassing `Adapter`, and registering your new pass with `VersionConverter::registerAdapter()`.
+You can implement a new adapter by subclassing `Adapter`, and registering your new adapter with `VersionConverter::registerAdapter()`.
 Adapters operate on an in-memory graph representation defined in [ir.h](onnx/common/ir.h).
 There are a number of examples in the [adapters](onnx/version_converter/adapters) directory.